Continuing Education Activity

 Intravenous iron – Iron therapy in intravenous form consists of an iron-hydroxide core encased in a carbohydrate ligand.
 After administration, these complexes are taken up by macrophages via endocytosis.
-Once inside macrophages they can either be expelled into the serum as ferrous iron (Fe2+) or incorporated into ferritin for storage.
-The iron expelled from the macrophage is quickly oxidized to ferric iron (Fe3+) and bound to transferrin for transport to target sites, which include the bone marrow for production of hemoglobin and the liver for storage.
+Once inside macrophages, they can either be expelled into the serum as ferrous iron (Fe2+) or incorporated into ferritin for storage.
+The iron expelled from the macrophage is quickly oxidized to ferric iron (Fe3+) and bound to transferrin for transport to target sites, including the bone marrow for production of hemoglobin and the liver for storage.

-Oral iron – Iron administered orally travels to the duodenum where it is taken up into enterocyte cells along the brush border by the divalent metal-ion transporter 1 (DMT1).
+Oral iron – Iron administered orally travels to the duodenum, where it is taken up into enterocyte cells along the brush border by the divalent metal-ion transporter 1 (DMT1).
 From there, it can either be incorporated into ferritin for storage or expelled into the serum by the ferroportin 1 transporter on the basolateral membrane.
 This transporter is bound to multicopper oxidases that oxidize ferrous iron (Fe2+) into ferric iron (Fe3+) that can bind to transferrin for transport to the bone marrow for hemoglobin synthesis or to the liver for storage.

 Of note, these processes of active absorption can only absorb a set amount of iron at a given time.
 Iron consumed exceeding these limits is absorbed passively into the blood via the paracellular route.